vizui/designpatterns/docs/content/patterns/foundation/grid.md

 ---
-title: "Layout grid"
+title: "Grid"
 preview: true
 ---

 [pattern]
-<h3>Layout grid</h3>
+<h3>Grid</h3>

-A layout grid can be used for aligning components and assisting in responsive behavior.
+The 12 column grid can be used for aligning components and assisting in responsive behavior.
 It is not intended to be the only solution for aligning components.

 [preview]
 <div class="container-fluid pl-grid-example">